rgattoni/VIO-project-with-Kimera_VIO/README.md

 The first step to do is to collect data using respectively "Crazyradio" and Wifi of AI_deck.
 So connect via USB the "Crazyradio" to the PC and then turn on "Crazyflie".
 Now You should open a terminal and execute `$ cfclient`, insert the correct address, click connect and then select "save" and "write to file" the correct configuratiuon inside "Log block".
 In parallel with this, open another terminal and execute inside a virtual environment the following commands

      `$ cd aideck-gap8-examples/examples/other/wifi-img-streamer`

      `$ python3 opencv-viewer.py --save /path_dove_salvare_le immagini`

+Now It is possible to get back the file.csv inside this path `~/.config/cfclient/logdata/datetime_del_file` and the file containing the images of the monocamera in `/aideck-gap8-examples/examples/other/stream_out`.

 # Contributions